spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

   ![A screenshot highlighting how to download the cluster logs from Palette.](/troubleshooting-pcg-download_logs.png)

-10. Share the logs with Spectro Cloud's support team at [support@spectrocloud.com](mailto:support@spectrocloud.com).
+10. Share the logs with our support team at [support@spectrocloud.com](mailto:support@spectrocloud.com).
 <br />